streamlit/docs/content/library/advanced-features/app-testing/app-test-intro.md

 ### Retrieve widgets by key

 You can retrieve keyed widgets by their keys instead of their order on the page.
-The key of the widget is passed as an argument to the property.
-Consider this app and the following (true) assertions:
+The key of the widget is passed as either an arg or kwarg.
+For example, look at this app and the following (true) assertions:

 ```python
 import streamlit as st